First Pass Yield vs Rolled Throughput Yield vs Final Yield: Key Differences Explained

 What Are Manufacturing Yield Metrics?

-Yield metrics tell you how much of your production process is working correctly on the first try — and how much is being quietly consumed by rework, inspection loops, and scrap.
-In lean and Six Sigma manufacturing, yield is more than a number on a daily report; it is a direct indicator of process health, resource waste, and hidden cost.
+Manufacturing yield metrics are quantitative measures that reveal how much of your production process works correctly on the first attempt — and how much value is being quietly consumed by rework, inspection loops, and scrap.
+In lean and Six Sigma manufacturing, yield is more than a daily report number; it is a direct signal of process health, hidden waste, and the cost of quality.

 The three most commonly tracked yield metrics are First Pass Yield, Rolled Throughput Yield, and Final Yield.
-Each one measures something subtly different, and using the wrong one for the wrong purpose can give you a falsely optimistic picture of your production line.
-According to ASQ, hidden rework — also called the “hidden factory” — is one of the leading causes of untracked waste in manufacturing operations.
+Each one measures something subtly different, and using the wrong metric for the wrong decision can give you a falsely optimistic picture of your production line.
+According to ASQ, hidden rework — often called the "hidden factory" — is one of the leading sources of untracked waste in manufacturing operations worldwide.

 What Is First Pass Yield (FPY)?

-First Pass Yield (FPY) measures the percentage of units that successfully pass through a single process step without requiring any rework, repair, or scrapping on the first attempt.
-It is a step-level metric: it tells you how well one specific operation in your process is performing.
+First Pass Yield (FPY) is the percentage of units that complete a step without rework on the first attempt.
+It is a step-level metric: it tells you how well one specific operation in your process is performing, independent of all others.

 FPY = (Units passing without rework or scrap) ÷ (Total units entering the step) × 100